SalmanAhmadi-Asl/Cross_Tensor_Completion/README.md

 This is a reposity for tensor completion using cross tensor approximation algorithms.

-We may need the codes from the following repositories for the comparing the results of cross algorithms with the other completion algorithms
+We may need the codes from the following repositories for comparing the results of cross algorithms with the other completion algorithms

 https://github.com/yuanlonghao